-The Jesse M. Unruh Institute of Politics conducts programs and holds events to introduce students to the world of practical politics.
-Each semester, the institute offers intern positions with government, political and advocacy offices and organizations in the Los Angeles metropolitan area and beyond.
-The institute also sponsors a Distinguished Leadership series that brings prominent political and governmental leaders to USC to lecture and to meet with small groups of students in an informal setting.
-In the spring, the institute organizes a student seminar in Sacramento at which students from colleges and universities throughout California meet with members of the California legislature, lobbyists and the media to discuss important issues in state politics.
+The Jesse M. Unruh Institute of Politics sponsors events designed to introduce students to the world of practical politics.
+Each semester, the institute offers intern positions with government, political and advocacy offices in the Los Angeles metropolitan area and beyond.
+The institute also sponsors a lecture series that brings prominent political and governmental leaders to USC to speak to small groups of students in an informal setting.
+In the spring, the institute organizes a seminar in Sacramento at which students from colleges and universities throughout California meet with legislators, lobbyists and members of the media to discuss important issues in state politics.

-Unruh Political Student Association
+Political Student Assembly